 V2X Lab School Workshop

 Square One’s objective is to develop a V2X (Vehicle to Everything) connected vehicle technology program that is highly relevant, highly visible, resource rich, project-based and affordable/scalable for teachers in grades 9-12.
 The goal is to establish the first school course(s) that are available for credit in schools throughout Michigan…and eventually the country.
-During this one […]
+During this two day […]

 Square One’s objective is to develop a V2X (Vehicle to Everything) connected vehicle technology program that is highly relevant, highly visible, resource rich, project-based and affordable/scalable for teachers in grades 9-12.